 SCC prohibits the unlawful manufacture, possession, use or distribution of drugs on the campus, college sites, client sites or at any college-sponsored event.
 The possession, use or distribution of alcoholic beverages on campus, college sites, client sites, instructional activities and at college-sponsored events is prohibited unless specifically approved by the president.
 Violation of this policy may result in disciplinary action, including dismissal.

 The college is committed to providing an environment that is safe and healthy.
 The use of tobacco, smoking and simulated smoking products are prohibited on all college property and in all college vehicles.
 This includes all buildings, common areas, building entrances, athletic fields, walking trails and parking lots.
 Signage is clearly posted on the perimeter of the property, at all entrances and other prominent places.
-Students who repeatedly violate the policy may be referred to the dean of students, and may be disciplined under the student code of conduct as appropriate.
+Students who repeatedly violate the policy may be referred to the dean of student success, and may be disciplined under the student code of conduct as appropriate.
 Prohibited usage of products include, but are not limited to, cigarettes, cigars, pipes, electronic cigarettes, E-cigarettes and smokeless tobacco.
 See board policy 400/482.1 Prohibition Of Tobacco.